Firebase vs Heroku | What are the Differences?

 This article will discuss the differences and similarities between Firebase and Heroku; it will highlight the pros & cons of each provider and explain the pricing structure.

-Are you searching for the right platform to host your website?
+Are you searching for the right platform to host your application?
 It is essential to ensure the platform you choose will serve your immediate and long-term needs.
 Your hosting platform becomes more critical when you intend to host a web application.

 - 1 What is Firebase?